MOOD DISORDERS & DEPRESSION TREATMENT CENTER CALIFORNIA

 DEPRESSION & MOOD DISORDERS

 Much more than just “the blues”, mood disorders like depression reach millions of Americans, with as many as 15 million reporting a major episode of depression in a 12-month period.
 In a given month, at least one-fifth of the US population reports a symptom of depression.
-At Reconnect, we recognize the severity of this frequency.
+At Reconnect Depression Treatment Center in California, we recognize the severity of this frequency.

 Often induced by trauma, mood disorders are an illness category including: Bipolar disorder, SAD or Seasonal Affective Disorder, major and persistent depressive disorders, and Cyclothymia.
 Depression of all types affects people from all walks of life, no matter the gender, race, age, or socioeconomic status.
 However, women are 50% more likely to experience an episode of depression during their lifetime.